SeanningTatum/SeanningTatum/README.md

 - ⚡ Fun fact: ...
 -->

-Freelance Fullstack Developer that has worked and released apps with numerous startups and businesses from UK, Australia, New Zealeand, Singapore, Chin and Philippines.
+Freelance Fullstack Developer that has worked and released apps with numerous startups and businesses from UK, Australia, New Zealand, Singapore, China and Philippines.

 🔭 Techstack
 - React